chinamike65/hugo-tuolesi/content/book3/book3en.md

 "It is very good to build the Buddha statue of Sakyamuni in Ganden Monastery, but Drepung Monastery and Sera Monastery built my statues.
 In the future, the Dharma relationship of Ganden Monastery will be inferior to that of Sera Monastery and Drepung Monastery.”

 Later, it turned out to be the case.
 Ganden Saichi was the throne of Master Tsongkhapa.
-Those who sat in this position were equivalent to the leader of the Gelug sect.
+Those who sat in this position were equivalent to the leaders of the Gelug sect.
 They were all the best teachers in the three monasteries.
 Among them, the most came from Sera Monastery and Drepung Monastery.
 Yes, there are very few from Ganden Monastery, because of the origin of the statue of the master.

 80